addr2data/webinar-01/README.rst

 		- Located in Northern Virginia
 		- Has six (6) AZs

+|

 - When you create an account, a default VPC is created per region.
 This allows you to launch instances quickly without having to configure a VPC first.

 - When you create a VPC, you must define an IPv4 CIDR block (/16 to /28).

+	+ No matter IPv4 CIDR block you use, Amazon treats these addresses as private.

+- When you create a VPC, you can optionally define an IPv6 CIDR block (/56).

+	+ This block can be Amazon provided or customer provided.

+	+ Amazon treats these addresses as public.

-- Once created, you can't change this IPv4 block, but you can add/remove other CIDR blocks.
+- Once created, you can't change the initial IPv4 CIDR block, but you can add/remove other CIDR blocks.

+- VPCs can operate in dual-stack mode.
+You instances can communicate using IPv4, IPv6 or both.

 - When you create a VPC, you must select a value for **Tenancy**.